 Choosing the best walking cane for a senior is really based on 2 factors:

-- How much balance support do they need?
+- How much balance support do you need?

-- What are their style or fashion needs?
+- What are your style or fashion needs?

 Question 1 should be easy for you to answer now.
 Question 2 is a bit more subjective.
 When making the recommendations below, I looked for the best walking canes that were a combination of function, quality, and also had several options for stylish seniors.